Looking for warm spring break destinations in North America? Pack your flip-flops and bathing suits for these locations!

 It has the perfect mix of nightlife and concerts while still having arts, culture and some really cool museums.

-Also for those considering this destination, note that they are 420-friendly and have dispensaries readily accessible to the general public, all you need is your license to enter.
+Also for those considering this destination, note that they are 420-friendly and have dispensaries readily accessible to the general public, all you need is your driver’s license to enter.

 6. Washington, DC

-I know what you’re thinking: D.C. doesn’t scream “warm destination.”
-But in March/April this city has one very important draw: cherry blossoms.
-People fly from across the world to experience then, and the engaged couples plan their photoshoots around blossom season.
+I know what you’re thinking: D.C. doesn’t exactly scream “warm destination.”
+But in March/April this city has one very important attraction: cherry blossoms.

 Whether you’re a photographer, a flower fanatic or just interested in visiting a place with a lot of history at a pretty time of year, Washington, D.C. is the perfect destination for your spring break vacation.